OpenSecuritySummit/oss2019/content/outcomes/Wardley-Mapping/working-sessions/Wardley-maps-for-security.md

  - Update in the relevant section all the resources that were reviewed plus additional ones that were shared during the session
  - Add the security scenarios and use cases discussed in the meeting to an OSS template

+ ## Resources

+See the session's presentation on [Slideshare](https://www.slideshare.net/AnnMarieGrace/wardley-mapping-for-cyber-essentials-open-security-summit-2019)